-I know everyone has their favorite season, and for me hand’s down it’s Fall.
-Sure, I enjoy the warm lazy days of Summer, but there is just something about Fall that I makes me giddy.
+Everyone has their favorite season, and for me, hand’s down it’s fall.
+Sure, I enjoy the warm lazy days of summer, but there is just something about fall that makes me giddy.
 Maybe it’s the crisp fresh air and being able to pull out my comfy sweatshirts again.
 Or seeing the leaves transform into all shades of yellows, reds, and orange as the seasons change.
 Or the anticipation of having pumpkin and apple become the dominating fragrances and flavors everywhere you go.
-These are all some of the reasons I just love Fall.
+These are all some of the reasons I just love fall.

-My oldest is 3.5 years old and I remember her amazement last year (when she was 2.5) as we enjoyed the Fall season together.
-She seemed shocked everyday when we looked out the window and saw less green and more vibrant colors on the trees.
+My oldest child is 3.5 years old and I remember her amazement last year (when she was 2.5) as we enjoyed the fall season together.
+She seemed shocked every day when we looked out the window and saw less green and more vibrant colors on the trees.
 And since children and natural hoarders (I mean… collectors), we would go pick up leaves and enjoy their colors.
-This year I know she is going to be able to enjoy this season even more as she is older and more aware.
+This year I know she will be able to enjoy this season even more as she is older and more aware of her surroundings.

-Enjoy Fall!
-And make sure you get outside on these fleeting September days!
+Make sure you get outside on these fleeting fall days!